LocalLawMen/.github/profile/README.md

 TAG or The AIDS-Cure Genocide, which is the result of corporate greed and BigPharma's response to an unexpected HIV/AIDS cure, that is a forthcoming product called Spark, direct from your Creator, the Creator.
 Spark **eliminates and prevents all disease** (not caused by organ failure) by fully activating the human immune system.
 What modern science considers a healthy immune system (T4s and T6s) is actually the last line of defense, the designed "failsafe."

 Learn more about TAG in this [GitHub repository](https://github.com/9413d5ff2a0b4f237a264010b65350e7/TAG).
 We urge all law enforcement agencies to have their IT personnel to clone the repository immediately and fetch it daily, GitHub is taking a lot of federal pressure to remove it.

+# TAG in Your Community
+## Your Citizens
+People from all walks of life have seemingly vanished or changed drastically.
+They were killed, improperly disposed of and some were made "[hotels]" (https://github.com/9413d5ff2a0b4f237a264010b65350e7/TAG/tree/master/hotels).
+Some hotels have resident [impersonators](https://github.com/9413d5ff2a0b4f237a264010b65350e7/TAG/tree/master/hotels/Celebrity).

+## Your Places of Worship
+As TAG entered a cover-up phase, [Mount Calvary Baptist Church in Lexington was massacred](https://github.com/9413d5ff2a0b4f237a264010b65350e7/TAG/POW/MCBC/wiki.md) at the height of its worship services on Sunday April 2nd, 2023.
+To cover up and hide that massacre additional churches were massacred and funerals were announced to kill anyone who came to pay their respects.